learningsimulator/learningsimulator/joss_manuscript/paper.md

 # Statement of need

-The wide range of application areas and the various mathematical models of AL XXX has given rise to a need for a general simulation software for simulating different AL mechanisms.
+The wide range of application areas and the various mechanisms has given rise to a need for a general simulation software for simulating different AL mechanisms.
 The aim of our software is to fulfil this need.